umairraza101/chatwoot/SECURITY.md

-Chatwoot is looking forward to working with security researchers worldwide to keep Chatwoot and our users safe.
+chilling is looking forward to working with security researchers worldwide to keep chilling and our users safe.
 If you have found an issue in our systems/applications, please reach out to us.

 ## Reporting a Vulnerability

 We use [huntr.dev](https://huntr.dev/) for security issues that affect our project.
 If you believe you have found a vulnerability, please disclose it via this [form](https://huntr.dev/bounties/disclose).
 This will enable us to review the vulnerability, fix it promptly, and reward you for your efforts.

-If you have any questions about the process, contact security@chatwoot.com.
+If you have any questions about the process, contact security@chilling.com.

 Please try your best to describe a clear and realistic impact for your report, and please don't open any public issues on GitHub or social media; we're doing our best to respond through Huntr as quickly as possible.